 We live in such an interpenetrated world that different civilisations are no longer entirely distinct.
 We are all hybrids to some extent.
 Nevertheless, the origins of our civilisations and our inherited ways of looking at the world are not the same, and to a large degree these still shape the way we perceive the world and interpret our experience.
 This rich diversity has never been more important, in enabling the kind of questioning and exploration at the level of being, that we need to create a different world.

-3rd Space dialogues are held periodically in India and the United Kingdom in a variety of locations and settings.
+3rd Space dialogues are held periodically in India and the UK in a variety of locations and settings.
 They are creative spaces in which participants from different parts of the world can explore and question together in an atmosphere of trust and freedom.
 The emphasis is not on the accumulation of knowledge, or on asserting our opinions, but rather on ‘unlearning’ and genuine discovery.

-Our Immersive Journeys program is designed for those from western countries who wish to deeply engage with, and contribute to, a culture very different from their own.
+Our Immersive Journeys program is designed for those from Western countries who wish to deeply engage with, and contribute to, a culture very different from their own.
 Immersing ourselves in an entirely different culture and society can open up our horizons like nothing else.
 Immersive Journeys offers the opportunity to do just that – to spend one month, living and working within a specific project in India and alongside the project’s founder(s).

 This is a farm practising natural farming through traditional Indian methods and, in the process, exploring relationships and issues of livelihood and community welfare.